 Playbase vs Playbar; What’s the difference?

-They’re both all in one speaker and have the same purpose, which is to provide your TV with widescreen sound and music streaming features.
+They both are all in one speakers and have the same purpose, which is to provide your TV with widescreen sound and music streaming features.

 From the design point of view, Playbar has to be attached to the wall with a mount while the Playbase sits underneath your television.
 They’re both designed for different tastes and would look great in your living room.